-Time to Grow Up: Criminal Law in Belleville, IL
+Time to Grow Up: Criminal Law and DUI Law in Belleville, IL

 The teenage years are a time of experimentation and learning through mistakes.
 Even the best teenagers rebel during high school and college, trying drugs and breaking rules to see what they can get away with.
 For most teenagers, this rebellious period is uneventful and tapers off into adult responsibilities in time.
 For an unfortunate few, however, the consequences of teenage mistakes can haunt them for years and impact their future.

 Alcohol is a common source of criminal issues for young adults.
 Those under the age of 21 are not allowed to drink, possess or purchase alcohol.
 Quite a few still try it, and some get caught in the process.
 Others get caught in an even worse situation, like trying to drive home after a party.
 If your child got arrested for driving under the influence (DUI), you need to take action as soon as possible.

 Anyone who takes to the road after drinking could face criminal consequences if law enforcement catches them or they cause injuries or property damage.
 For adults, Illinois has a blood alcohol content (BAC) limit of 0.08 percent.
 Anyone driving with an BAC at or over the legal limit will likely face criminal prosecution as a result.